-February 1st Submit general topic for project (via phone call or meeting with the Dean of D.Min.
+Deadlines: February 1 st • Submit general topic for project (via phone call or meeting with the Dean of D.Min.
 Studies (Dr. Chay).
 March 15 th Topic Approval Form (TAF) due to the D.Min.
 Office (Dr. Chay).
 Literature review should be in process.
 April 15 th Registration materials due to the D.Min.
 Office and the Registrar with payment for tuition plus registration fees.
 Begin preparation of Applied Research Paper Proposal.
 June 1 st Applied Research Paper Proposal due to the D.Min.
 Office (Dr. Chay) and your Advisor (if assigned).
-Human Subject Research (HSR) proposal (if applicable) is due to the seminary Internal Review Board for approval by this date.
-Literature review should be substantially complete and should accompany your Proposal.
-October 15 th First draft of the first two chapters due to the project Advisor.
-January 15th Registration for DM-991 Doctoral Project II & payment of tuition fee for the course February 15 th First draft of all chapters due to the project Advisor and Reader.
+Human Subject Research (HSR) proposal (if applicable) is due to the seminary Internal Review Board for approval by this date. • Literature review should be substantially complete and should accompany your Proposal .
+August 1 st • Registration for DM-990 Doctoral Project I & payment of tuition fee for the course.
+October 15 th • First draft of the first two chapters due to the project Advisor.
+January 15th • Registration for DM-991 Doctoral Project II & payment of tuition fee for the course February 15 th First draft of all chapters due to the project Advisor and Reader.
 Arrange for the oral presentation of your research to a group that includes professional peers.
 Documentation forms for this presentation are available from the D.Min.
 Office (Dr. Chay) and must be submitted from observers of your presentation as instructed.
 March 30 th Second draft that includes any required changes is due to the Advisor and Reader for their review and approval.
 An electronic copy shall be sent to the Dean of D.Min.
-Studies Dr. Chay) as well.
+Studies (Dr. Chay) as well.
 A grading form will be provided to your Advisor/Reader for evaluation of your research project.
 It must be completed and submitted to the D.Min.
+Office (Dr. Chay) before the April 15th submission deadline.
+Please note that the applied research paper is a Pass or Fail (P/F) project.

-Office (Dr. Chay) before the April 15 th submission deadline.
-April 15 th Submit two originals of Applied Research Paper, with all corrections approved, to the D.Min.
+April 5 th Oral presentation of the research April 6 th • Submission of paper to Academic Affairs Editor (AAE) for final editing.
+April 15 th • Submit two originals of Applied Research Paper, with all corrections approved, to the D.Min.
 Office (Dr. Chay).
-These two unbound originals must be printed on the required paper as specified in the Applied Research Paper Manual.
-At the same time submit a third copy, also unbound (may be printed on regular copy paper) and a thumb drive containing an electronic copy of the Applied Research Paper.
-This is required for conversion to microfiche and posting as an edocument for use by the broader academic community.
-Format your Applied Research Paper so that it is one document file on the thumb drive.

-• If you wish to request for Copyright Registration, you must also prepare & give certified check or money order for \$75.
-It is the student's responsibility to obtain advisor and reader signatures on both copies of the approval page.
+These two unbound originals must be printed on the required paper as specified in the Applied Research Paper Manual. • At the same time submit a third copy, also unbound (may be printed on regular copy paper) and a thumb drive containing an electronic copy of the Applied Research Paper.
+This is required for conversion to microfiche and posting as an e-document for use by the broader academic community.
+Format your Applied Research Paper so that it is one document file on the thumb drive. • If you wish to request for Copyright Registration, you must also prepare & give certified check or money order for \$75. • It is the student's responsibility to obtain advisor and reader signatures on both copies of the approval page.
 If they are resident faculty physically located at the Seminary, Dr. Chay can help you obtain these signatures. • If the Applied Research Paper is not complete by this date, an extension must be approved by the D.Min.
 Dean and filed with the Registrar at this time.
 May Graduation Receive Doctor of Ministry Diploma